PinkrahNanaOfosuhene/PinkrahNanaOfosuhene/README.md

 <h2 align="center">🌟 Profile 🌟</h2>

 <p align="justify">
 Hello!
 I am Pinkrah Nana Ofosuhene, a Teaching and Research Assistant in the Department of Meteorology and Climate Science at Kwame Nkrumah University of Science and Technology (KNUST), Ghana.
-My passion lies in understanding and mitigating the impacts of climate change, with a special interest in Climate modelling, Weather Research and Forecast, meteorology in the tropics, climate dynamics, and boundary layer meteorology.
+My passion lies in understanding and mitigating the impacts of climate change, with a special interest in Climate modelling, Weather Research and Forecast, meteorology in the tropics, and climate dynamics.
 </p>

 <p align="justify">